 Meal and Rest Breaks

 As Americans, we pride ourselves on our work ethic.
 For some, that means working tirelessly and continuously, and that’s exactly what some employers have come to expect.
 Added to that mindset, when the national economy took a downward spiral several years ago, employers began to lay off workers, expecting those who remained to simply work harder to get the same work done with reduced staff.
-Many workers feel that there just isn’t time for breaks, and because they need their jobs, they are anxious to demonstrate that they will do whatever the job requires without complaining, even if it means giving up their legal right to breaks.
+Many workers feel that there just isn’t time for breaks or meal periods, and because they need their jobs, they are anxious to demonstrate that they will do whatever the job requires without complaining, even if it means giving up their legal right to breaks and rest periods.

 The California Industrial Welfare Commission Wage Orders require regular paid breaks during the workday.
 For most workers, a ten minute break is required for every four hours worked.
 This doesn’t include time to use the restroom.
 The law states that “suitable resting facilities shall be provided in an area separate from the toilet rooms and shall be available to employees during work hours.”